belzecue/monnef-golden-gadget/README.md

 🧰 Golden Gadget 🌟
 ===================

-GDScript utility library focused on functional programming (FP)
+Golden Gadget is a GDScript library focused on small utility functions and allowing basic functional programming (FP).

 Status: ⚗️ **beta** (main functionality is implemented, API changes should be minimal)